Bhavya-jain123/single-cycle-mips-processor/README.md

 This project demonstrates the design and implementation of a **32-bit Single-Cycle MIPS Processor** using **Verilog HDL** and verified through **Xilinx Vivado** simulation.
 The processor executes each instruction in a single clock cycle by integrating the datapath and control unit into a complete processor architecture.

 The processor implements the fundamental components of a MIPS architecture, including the Program Counter, Instruction Memory, Register File, Arithmetic Logic Unit (ALU), Data Memory, Main Control Unit, ALU Control Unit, multiplexers, adders, and Next PC logic.
-Additional features such as overflow detection, invalid instruction detection, and support for jump instructions have also been implemented.
+Additional features such as overflow detection and invalid instruction detection have also been implemented.

 ---
 ## Highlights